TotalVerb/totalverb.github.io/projects.md

 ![using Currencies; @usingcurrencies USD, CAD][currencies-img]

 This is a [library][cjl] for the [Julia][julia] programming language that supports currency arithmetic, computations, and formatting.
+In 2016, the project is now under the JuliaFinance organization umbrella.

 ## Findr